 Charlotte Joko Beck died yesterday, very peacefully, at the age of 94.
 She was a Zen teacher who made a major impact on American Buddhism.

-And here’s a link to an article that puts her work into perspective:
+Here’s a quote from article that puts her work into perspective (no longer available):

 The Ordinary Mind School was among the first Zen communities to consciously engage the emotional life and the shadows of the human mind as Zen practice.
 The late Charlotte Joko Beck and her dharma heirs adapted elements of the vipassana tradition — a relentless inquiry into the contours of the human mind — as unambiguous Zen discipline.